 Issuance of Service Credits.
 Contractor shall, for each monthly invoice period, issue to the State, together with Contractor's invoice for such period, a written acknowledgment setting forth all Service Credits to which the State has become entitled during that invoice period.
 Contractor shall pay the amount of the Service Credit as a debt to the State within fifteen (15) Business Days of issue of the Service Credit acknowledgment, provided that, at the State's option, the State may, at any time prior to Contractor's payment of such debt, deduct the Service Credit from the amount payable by the State to Contractor pursuant to such invoice.

-Additional Remedies for Service Level Failures.
-Contractor's repeated failure to meet the Service Levels for Resolution of any Critical Service Errors or High Service Errors, or any combination of such Errors, within the applicable Resolution time set out in the Service Level Table will constitute a material breach under the Contract.
-Without limiting the State's right to receive Service Credits under this Section 4, the State may terminate this Schedule for cause in accordance with terms of the Contract.

 Milestone Service Level Requirements.
 Contractor will meet all milestones in accordance with the required times and other terms and conditions set forth in Section 5 (“Milestone Service Level Requirements”), and the Contract.

 Foreseen Missed Milestone.
 If Contractor identifies a milestone will be missed, Contractor will inform the Agency and DTMB Program Managers in writing withing 5 business days before the missed milestone.